How to Work Out Pro-Rata

 How much holiday part-time workers receive will depend on the number of hours and days a week your employee works.

-A full-time employee receiving full entitlement for annual leave may receive the statutory minimum holiday entitlement of 5.6 weeks.
+An employee is entitled to receive the statutory minimum holiday entitlement of 5.6 weeks.

-If your part-time employee works exactly half as much, they are legally entitled to half as much holiday on a pro-rata basis.
+If a full-time employee works 5 days per week that’s a minimum of 28 days leave which can be inclusive of bank holidays.
+If your part-time employee works exactly half as much, they are legally entitled to half as much holiday on a pro-rata basis which in this case would be 14 days.

 There are a few different scenarios to consider when you calculate pro-rata holiday entitlement.
-Calculating holiday pay is fairly straightforward one you know how.
+Calculating holiday pay is fairly straightforward once you know how.

-So let's have a look at how to work out pro rata holiday entitlement.
+An image of a calculator being used to work out pro rata holiday entitlement.

 How to work out pro rata holiday